 *Per CPS Physical Education Policy, all high school students shall be scheduled in a physical education course each semester in every grade level (9-12) except when an exception has been authorized.

-An English Learner (EL) will take English as a Second Language (ESL) taught by an ELA- and ESL-endorsed teacher and all core content courses are aligned to academic standards and taught by an ESL and/or bilingual-endorsed teacher, according to the EL-program eligibility.
-Please note that ESL I, II, III and Transition English I-IV (not ESL Communication) courses count toward the four years of English required for graduation.
+An English Learner (EL) will take English as a Second Language (ESL) taught by an ELA - and ESL - endorsed teacher and all core content courses are aligned to academic standards and taught by an ESL and/or bilingual-endorsed teacher, according to the EL-program eligibility.
+Please note that ESL I, II, and III (not ESL Communication) courses count toward the four years of English required for graduation.
 When those courses are taught as a double-period, only one of the credits will count toward the English requirement and the other one will count as an elective.
-The English Literacy Proficiency Level (LitPL), based on the most recent screener or ACCESS assessment, will determine placement in the ESL course sequence.
+The English Literacy Proficiency Level (LitPL), based on the most recent screener or ACCESS assessment, will be the main factor in determining placement in the ESL course sequence.
 ELs enrolled in a Transitional Bilingual Education (TBE) program, also receive native language or sheltered English instruction in core content courses, as appropriate.
 ELs in a Transitional Program of Instruction (TPI) receive sheltered English instruction in all core content courses, as appropriate.

 Diverse Learners receiving special education and related services under an Individualized Education Program (IEP) are expected to graduate with a regular diploma by the last day of the school year within which the student celebrates their 22nd birthday.
 Diverse Learners are expected to meet the same graduation requirements as their non-disabled peers.
 Such graduation criteria may, however, be modified by the student’s IEP.
 For additional information regarding curriculum, grades, promotion, and graduation for diverse learners, please refer to the IDEA Procedural Manual.
 Please reach out to your school counselor or special education case manager with any questions and concerns.